jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 ```

 When calling `render` like that, your content will be mounted to an `HTMLElement` with `id="myAppAnchor"`.
-If you want to mount your content to the `body` of your `index.html`, you can omit this parameter.
+If you want to mount your content to the `body` of your `index.html` instead, you can omit this parameter.

-The second option is to set an `override` parameter to `false`, which means that your content will be appended.
+The second option is to set the `override` parameter to `false`, which means that your content will be appended.
-By default, all child elements will be removed otherwise before your content is appended to the target html-tag.
+By default, all child elements will be removed before your content is appended to the target html-tag.

 Run the project by calling `./gradlew jsRun` in your project's main directory.
 Add `-t` to enable automatic
 building and reloading in the browser after changing your code.

-### Reactive Styling with Complex Rules
+### Reactive Styling With Complex Rules

 fritz2 also lets you manage multiple classes in a `List<String>` or `Flow<List<String>>` with the `classList`-attribute.

-Additionally, you can build a `Map<String, Boolean>` from your model data that enables and disables single classes
+Additionally, you can build a `Map<String, Boolean>` from your model data which enables and disables single classes
 dynamically:

 ```kotlin